 Any plans to change the length of the school day should be workload impact assessed to ensure that they will not result in increased workload burdens for teachers and leaders.

 This assessment must include an evaluation of any potential implications in respect of directed time.
-Any changes that are likely to have adverse workload implications will not be acceptable to the NASUWT.
+Any changes that are likely to have adverse workload implications will not be acceptable to NASUWT.

 If your school is seeking to change the school day without adhering to the advice and guidance contained within this briefing, or you are unsure whether a limit applies to your working time, please contact your School Representative or Local Association, who will be best placed to address the issue with your school in the first instance.